 A swanky hotel with a retro vibe, Vince Hotel is an awesome place to stay if you’re traveling on a mid-range budget in Bangkok.
 It’s located next to the main shopping streets in the city and also a few minutes walk from the BTS station, so you can get anywhere in Bangkok with ease.
 The night markets are also in this area, so you can take a stroll over once the sun goes down!

-To stay in style, splurge for a room at the extra luxurious, five star W Bangkok Hotel, which will make all of your #travel #goals come true!
-W Bangkok is located in the Bang Rak area, not far from Lumphini Park – an amazing oasis from the bustling city.
+To stay in style, splurge for a room at the extra luxurious, five-star W Bangkok which will make all of your #travelgoals come true!
+W Bangkok is located in the Bang Rak area, not far from Lumphini Park which ia an amazing oasis from the bustling city.
 It’s also just next to the Chong Nonsi BTS station to take you wherever else you’re longing to go.

 Where to Stay in Northern Thailand

 Chiang Mai is the unofficial capital of northern Thailand and is the second most important place in the country, next to Bangkok.
-It’s a real fan favorite among backpackers and travelers, and the city has adjusted to accommodated the influx with hotels, hotels and lots of other places to stay.
+It’s a real fan favorite among backpackers and travelers, and the city has adjusted to accommodate the influx with hotels, hotels, and lots of other places to stay.

-On the other hand, Nimman is a bit quieter and caters towards a young crowd.
+On the other hand, Nimman is a bit quieter and caters towards a younger, more hip crowd.
 There are lots of little cafes and Western places to eat, but you can still find lots of local gems, just a little further off the main road.

 The Common Hostel